-The Board regularly assesses the effectiveness of the Company's governance arrangements and its long term value creation strategies.
-In arriving at these decisions the Board has assessed the likely consequences of any decision in the long term, the need to foster the Company's business relationships with suppliers, and other counterparties, the impact of the broader Company's operations on the broader community and the desirability of the Company maintaining a reputation for high standards of business conduct.
+The Board regularly assesses the effectiveness of the Company's governance arrangements and its long-term value creation strategies.
+The Board assesses the likely consequences of any decision in the long term, the need to foster the Company's business relationships with suppliers and other counterparties, the impact of the Company 's operations on the broader community, the desirability of the Company maintaining a reputation for high standards of business conduct, and the need to act fairly between shareholders of the Company.

-Examples of specific stakeholder considerations undertaken by the Board during 2020 included, but were not limited to, the critical analysis and assessment of major strategic decisions, for example the handling of the COVID-19 issue, the movement of employees to XTX Markets Technologies Limited and the Company's Brexit strategy.
+Examples of specific stakeholder considerations undertaken by the Board during 2021 included, but were not limited to, the critical analysis and assessment of major strategic decisions, for example the move of the proprietary trading business to XTX Trading Limited and the continuing impact on operations, and staff working arrangements in particular, from the Covid pandemic.